 This is my own scan of a pic of Victor Bomber XH648, and a blow-up of its rear, before its tanker conversion, on static display at an air show somewhere in 1965.
 I cannot remember how I came by this pic so if anyone claims it is their copyright please let me know.
 As a B1A K2p I flew this aircraft many times - including the supersonic excursion detailed in the story below - and its last ever flight, to Duxford, on 6 June 1976.
 I became quite attached to this aircraft!

-This was the first time I had flown a K2P on an operational sortie and I decided to manage the fuel system myself at the latter stages of the flight, not because I doubted my co-pilot's skill but because I wanted an opportunity to manage the internal fuel system.
-I briefed my crew before we left Malta that I would fly the aircraft for the first part of the flight and then handover to the co-pilot for the last hour or so and allow him to make the final approach and landing at Marham.
-The co-pilot was pleased with that arrangement because co-pilots often complained to their captains that they never got enough handling time.
+Next morning, I decided to manage the fuel system myself at the latter stages of the return flight from Luqa to UK, not because I doubted my co-pilot's skill but because I wanted an opportunity to manage the internal fuel system myself.
+I briefed the complete crew before we left Malta that I would fly the aircraft for the first part of the flight and then handover to the co-pilot for the last hour or so and allow him to make the final approach and landing at Marham.
+The co-pilot was pleased with that arrangement because co-pilots regularly complained that they never got enough handling time.

 Even as I was telling off my co-pilot, my eyes were attracted to the Rate of Climb and Descent Indicator (RCDI - some pilots call it the VSI, the Vertical Speed Indicator).
 I was astonished to see that the needle was moving down towards full-scale deflection - which represented a descent of 4,000 feet per minute.
 Immediately next to that instrument was the Mach meter and I was horrified to see the needle creeping inexorably from our planned cruising speed of Mach 0.9 towards, and a fraction beyond, Mach 1.0.

 I need to make two short digressions here.
 The Victor bomber was a very slippery aircraft, and by slippery I mean aerodynamically very clean.
-It was well documented that on an early test flight of Victor Bomber XA917 on 1 June 1956 with test pilot Johnny Allam at the controls, he accidentally exceeded Mach 1 in a shallow dive, making it the largest aircraft up to that time to exceed the speed of sound.
-I also knew there were stories of Victor bomber pilots allegedly having exceeded Mach 1 in a slight dive just for the hell of it and because the aircraft could do it – but no one seemed to know for certain any captain who had actually done it.
-The tanker versions could cruise quite happily and relatively economically at Mach 0.93 in spite of the large refuelling pod mounted under each wing but no-one knew of a Víctor tanker accelerating to anywhere near Mach 1.
+It was well documented that on an early test flight of Victor Bomber XA917 on 1 June 1956 with test pilot Johnny Allam at the controls, he 'accidentally' exceeded Mach 1 in a shallow dive, making it the largest aircraft up to that time to exceed the speed of sound.
+I also knew there were stories, probably apocryphal, of Victor bomber pilots allegedly having exceeded Mach 1 in a slight dive just for the hell of it and because the aircraft could do it.
+The tanker versions could cruise quite happily, safely and relatively economically at Mach 0.93 in spite of the large refuelling pod mounted under each wing, but no-one knew of a Víctor tanker accelerating to anywhere near Mach 1.

 The second digression concerns the Victor's auto-pilot.
 It is always important to keep any aircraft in trim when flying with the auto-pilot engaged but it was especially important on the Victor.
-The auto-pilot height lock, which was supposed to keep a Victor flying at a constant height, was less than totally reliable and would frequently trip out for no obvious reason.
-If the aircraft had a nose up or nose down trim when the height lock tripped, the aircraft would naturally go into a climb or a dive.
-Height lock trips were insidious; they sometimes occurred when the aircraft was in trim and then could pass unnoticed if the duty pilot was not completely attending to his duties.
+The auto-pilot height lock, which was supposed to keep a Victor flying at a constant height, was less than totally reliable and would frequently trip out for no obvious reason, even if the aircraft was in trim.
+However, if the aircraft had a nose up or nose down trim when the height lock tripped, the aircraft would naturally go into a climb or descent.
+Height lock trips in Victors were insidious; they sometimes occurred when the aircraft was in trim and then could pass unnoticed if the duty pilot was not completely attending to his duties.

-Moving the fuel around during the scavenge drill always changed the aircraft's C of G (Centre of Gravity).
-My co-pilot instead of doing his proper job of monitoring the auto-pilot and maintaining a good external lookout, had started fiddling with the fuel cocks against my instructions and had failed to notice two things: that the aircraft had gone slightly out of trim and the height lock had disengaged itself.
-The aircraft had entered a descent, gentle and barely perceptible at first, which caused the speed to increase rapidly, which in turn caused the nose to drop further.
+Moving large quantities of fuel around during the scavenge drill always changed the aircraft's C of G (Centre of Gravity).
+My co-pilot, instead of doing his proper job of monitoring the auto-pilot and maintaining a good external lookout, had started fiddling with the fuel cocks against my instructions and had failed to notice two things: that the aircraft had gone slightly out of trim and the height lock had disengaged itself.
+The aircraft had then entered a descent, gentle and barely perceptible at first, which caused the speed to increase rapidly, which in turn caused the nose to drop further.

-Calling out on the intercom, "I have control", I grabbed hold of the control column, thereby operating the auto pilot instinctive cut-out switch under my right thumb which disengaged the autopilot completely, fully closed the four throttles and extended the airbrakes.
-I saw the Mach meter hovering just above Mach 1.
-Pulling the control column back as far as it would go without it having any effect whatsoever on the aircraft's attitude was, I can tell you, a completely weird sensation.
+Calling out on the intercom, “I have control”, I grabbed hold of the control column with my right hand, thereby operating the auto pilot instinctive cut-out switch under my right thumb which disengaged the autopilot completely, fully closed the four throttles and extended the airbrakes.
+I remember seeing the Mach meter hovering just above Mach 1.
+I pulled the control column with both hands back into my chest as far as it could physically go and without it having any effect whatsoever on the aircraft’s attitude and that was a completely weird sensation.
+It is something I can remember as vividly today, even as I proof-read this page, as though it had only just happened.
 As the engines wound down to flight idle and the powerful air brakes took effect, we started rapidly decelerating.
 The deceleration caused the nose to start pitching up and I quickly had to retract the air brakes, open the throttles to 90%, and push the control column a long way forward again.
-Having bottomed out at about 37,000 feet, I regained straight and level flight at 41,000 feet again.
+There must have been several seconds of near zero-g.
+Fortunately, the crew in the rear cabin always had their seat belts fastened securely during refuelling operations.
+Having bottomed out at about 37,000 feet, I climbed gently and regained straight and level flight again at our ATC-approved cruising height of 41,000 feet.

-Worried about the four Lightnings that had been flying in close formation with me, I called out "Sorry about that" on the formation's radio frequency.
+My three crew members in the rear cabin with no outside view, must have said something during all this but I have absolutely no recollection of it.
+Worried about the four Lightnings that had been flying in loose formation with me, I called out "Sorry about that" on the formation's radio frequency.
 "Sorry about what?" came the nonchalant reply from the lead Lightning pilot.
 I looked out of my cockpit side window and saw two of the Lightnings in immaculate echelon port formation.
 Then looking downwards, I could see that we were directly over the centre of Paris: the Champs Elysées and the Arc de Triomphe were clearly visible.
-What I said to my co-pilot is best left unreported but he was very apologetic and told me that he accepted full responsibility for what had happened.
+What I said to my co-pilot is best left unreported, but he was very apologetic and told me that he accepted full responsibility for what had happened.
 That, of course, was irrelevant because, as Captain of the aircraft I was solely responsible.

-After landing, at Marham, 2 hrs 50 mins after taking off from Luqa, I filled in the mandatory Aircraft Incident Report and noted that my grand total of 1st Pilot/Captain hours on the Victor amounted to only 100 hours.
-To my surprise and relief I never heard anything more about the incident nor, as far as I am aware, did it become common knowledge around the squadrons.
-The squadron engineers made the required checks of the airframe and found nothing untoward.
-The French authorities apparently didn’t make any complaint about supersonic booms over their capital, nor did the airways controller report that five aircraft had made an unauthorised deviation, albeit brief, of several thousand feet from our assigned flight level.
-Fortunately, in 1971 radar height finders were not very accurate and the airways were far less crowded than they are these days.
+After landing, at Marham, 2 hrs 50 mins after taking off from Luqa, I filled in the mandatory Aircraft Incident Report.
+My grand total of 1st Pilot/Captain hours on the Victor amounted to only 100 hours.
+To my surprise and relief, I never heard anything more about the incident.
+The squadron engineers made the required stress checks of the airframe, paying particular attention to the two underwing refuelling pods, and found nothing untoward.
+The French authorities apparently didn’t make any complaint about supersonic booms over their capital, nor did the airways controller report that five aircraft had made an unauthorised deviation, albeit brief, of several thousand feet from their assigned flight level.
+Fortunately, in 1971 radar height finders were not very accurate and in any case the airways were far less crowded than they are these days.

 I flew that aircraft, XH648, several more times before, almost exactly four years later, I delivered it on its final ever flight – to the Imperial War Museum at Duxford.
 That story is here.